 As our experience with this OS is still limited, please bear with us if we are unable to help you with the installation of the package you need (other than the ones listed below).

-As software installation in a Mac can be achieved through different means (downloading the .dmg file, using Fink, MacPorts, Homebrew, compiling from source, etc.), it helps if you try to keep the configuration of your Mac as aligned as possible with that of our iMac, which we consider as the reference platform (data below as of August 2014):
+As software installation in a Mac can be achieved through different means (downloading the .dmg file, using Fink, MacPorts, Homebrew, compiling from source, etc.), it helps if you try to keep the configuration of your Mac as much aligned as possible with that of our iMac, which we consider as the reference platform (data below as of September 2015):

 OS X for Astronomers helps you set up your Apple computer for professional astronomy, while OS X Astro Tricks contain "tips and bug fixes for running astronomy-related software on OS X".